ecomfe/veui-docs/one/docs/en-US/components/dialog.md

         .then(({ id, error }) => {
           if (error) {
             this.showError(error)
-            return false // resolving `false` will keep the dialog open }
+            return false // Resolving `false` will prevent dialog box from closing.
+          }
         })
     }
-    // resolving non-`false` value will close the dialog },
+    // When resolved but not returning `false`, dialog box will be closed.
+  },
   // ...
 }